TomaszBrylski/TomaszBrylski/README.md

 - 🌱 I embrace new challenges, and am constantly expanding my knowledge of programming technology!
 - 🌏🔎 I am exploring the fascinating areas of frontend development, delving into cutting-edge technologies, responsive web design or user experience optimization, and discovering the world of 🦾 artificial intelligence and the speed at which changes related to it are taking place, Game-Changer in the world of technology.
 - 🤸 I train calisthenics on a daily basis, which helps me develop and push my limits and boundaries.
-- 📨 How to reach me: Check social links below.
+- 📨 How to reach me: ⬇Check social links below⬇

 ## 🌐 Socials
 <div align="left">